ssibbya/MyDevopsJourney/Ansible/README.md

 This allows Ansible to run tasks remotely without a password.

-### Create Inventory file to store all IPs of target servers
+### Create Inventory file to store all IP addresses of target servers
 Add server IP addresses in inventory file:
 ```ini
 172.31.26.10